notoriousbfg/tim/NOTES.md

 If it _is_ a list, we could write this as `(5 * 10) == (50)`, in which case we would still need to compare the equality of two lists.
 This would likely be much slower (unless we write an extra condition for when a list contains a single expression).

 Or should I use a separate token for expressions?

+### 05/09
+#### First Light
+This has been too hard.
+Twice I've put down timlang because implementing my original vision has been too challenging.

+I think the problem in its simplest form has been that telling the parser to start looking backwards _and_ forwards when it encounters a token is a lot more complicated than using keywords.
+So from here on, by using keywords it will only need to search forwards.
+This will likely also make it much faster.

+I'm still figuring out the syntax.
+I'll also keep the old code in the repo.
+I intend to change "timlang" to something else - it's a bit of a joke gone too far.

+### 06/09

+What problem/s am I trying to solve?
+- It can be hard to perceive data structures (like key/value pairs) when the structure of the code does not mirror the data
+- key/value structures and indexed can't usually be interacted with in the same way, which requires knowing their type ahead of time
+    - a data structure usually contains a mixture of things that we know and things we don't
+    - we should be able to debug data in code
+- Function libraries can be inconsistent i.e. order of args

+### 09/09

+I think I've figured out a rough syntax I like.
+The implementation will influence the design as much as the paradigms in play